ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/conditionals.md

 Lastly, when total is 9, it goes:" Is it "true" that 9 is less than 7?

 No. Next, is it true that 9 is equal to 7?
 No. Next, is it true that 9 is equal to 8?
-No. Since none of those are true, execute the else and print the line Hot!
+No. Since none of those are true, execute the else and print the line `Hot!
 Hot!
-Hot!.
+Hot!`.